The more I learn, the more I’m humbled by how little I know

 "In terms of locating subject matter and "working" it in the field, my best advice is to learn as much as you can about the natural world.
 I've said it before, but it still holds true: To be a better nature photographer, you must first become a better naturalist" - John Shaw

-As a child, I was always surrounded by photos.
+As a child, I was always surrounded by photographs.
 My Grandfather owned a photo studio in Detroit which he had taken over from his father.
-Bonish Studio was know all around the Detroit area and I was always in heaven being in this large studio as a small child.
+'Bonish Studio' was known all around the Detroit area and I was always in heaven being in this large studio as a small child.
 From my early years, I always had a camera with me where ever I went.
 I regret not taking classes at an earlier age or tapping into my Grand Fathers wealth of knowledge before the studio was shut down.

 Once I graduated high school, I thought I had found my calling and tried my hardest to learn everything I could about developing quality photos.
-Cindy and I took a few classes and I even worked at a local Ritz Camera so I could get discounts on what was becoming a very expensive hobby.
-I tried to mentor under a professional photographer while living in South Florida and found it is one of the fastest ways to learn the trade.
-This also opened my eyes as to what a professional photographer goes through to get a name for themselves.
+Cindy and I took a few classes and I even worked at a local Ritz Camera retail store so I could get discounts on what was becoming a very expensive hobby.

 This was all done with 35mm cameras and before Digital was invented.
 I can remember taking dozens of pictures only to find out my settings were off, or the lighting was wrong.
 Learning to become a photographer in those days was a costly experience.
 I used to whine to Cindy saying "If I could only see what the image was going to look like right now to know if I have the settings correct, I would save so much film!"
-Digital was just emerging on the market, and the costs were outrageous for a 1 mega pixel camera.
+Digital was just emerging on the market, and the costs were outrageous for a measly 1 mega pixel camera.
 The critics used to say that Digital would never catch up to Film, and this type of photography would never become mainstream.

 When we worked at our restaurant and only took a few trips a year, it was very easy to draw back on the beautiful scenes we surrounded ourselves in and bring them back to mind.
 Cindy and I would go on a few vacations and come back with 10 to15 rolls of film.
 After spending a small fortune on developing costs, only a handful would make their way into albums, or enlargements and most would be stored under a bed in a shoe box.

-Now while traveling every day, seeing so much beauty, it's hard to remember all we've done.
-Thank God for Digital Photography and it's ease of use.
 I cant imagine traveling like we do and using 35mm film equipment and how it would slow us down.
 The hassle of snapping the pictures, storing the film cartridges and getting all the photos developed.
-It really makes you respect the travel photographers of the past, and how hard it must have been.
+It really makes you respect the travel photographers of the past, and how hard it must have been for them to bring home such amazing photos.

 With the advent of digital capture, this has all been simplified, to some extent.
 We still need to be in good light, and know how to take the photos properly, but there is no time lag between snapping the photo, and being able to see if it is close to what you were trying to achieve.
-Once back in the Camper, I can instantly download the images onto one of our computers and email them to friends and family or print them off if I want a hard copy.
+Once back in the Camper, I can instantly download the images onto one of our laptop computers and email them to friends and family or print them off if I want a hard copy.

 In the past 5 years alone, we have gone through 8 digital cameras.
 It seems that every few years, new models come out that surpass the old and make them almost obsolete.
 Sure they still work, but why would you use multiple cameras to achieve one task, when you might be able to use one that has so many functions rolled into one unit?

-We have a few professional D-SLR bodies that we carry which are our main cameras.
+We have a few professional DSLR bodies that we carry which are our main cameras.
 We also have a few digital Point & Shoots that might fill in when the larger framed models just wont work.
 For instance, why carry a heavy pro framed model while kayaking, when I can carry a small Point & Shoot in an underwater housing and not worry about dropping it or getting it wet.
 The image quality cant compare, but the smaller images aren't noticed on a website anyways.

 Camera Models and Our Decision to Go Digital